-There is such a unwarrented stigma against grocery store flowers, but really, if you don’t have any other choice because of accessibility, your wallet, or because someone gifted you flowers, then grocery store flowers are just fine!
-Sure, those blue dyed filler flowers aren’t the best, but the cello wrapped flowers you find at the grocery store can look just as good as florist flowers with just a little work and so today I’m sharing tips on how to make grocery store flowers look expensive as well as a few other tips and tricks for purchasing and displaying flowers purchased from the grocery store.
+There is such an unwarrented stigma against grocery store flowers, but really, if you don’t have any other choice because of accessibility, your wallet, or because someone gifted you flowers, then grocery store flowers are just fine!
+Sure, those blue-dyed filler flowers aren’t the best, but the cello-wrapped flowers you find at the grocery store can look just as good as florist flowers with just a little work and so today I’m sharing tips on how to make grocery store flowers look expensive as well as a few other tips and tricks for purchasing and displaying flowers purchased from the grocery store.

 Grab a couple bunches and for less than $5 you’ll have a beautiful display of yellow daffodills!
 They generally start to open up that day once you put them in water.

 Or, grab a few stalks of gladiolas.
 Sure, they kinda remind me of the 1980s and the movie Drop Dead Fred, but they’re also usually $2.99 a bunch and can be really sculptural.
 They’re a great, inexpensive flower to add to a table for a party since because they’re so tall, you can put things in front of them, but they still add that fresh floral look.
 Just remember, they require a taller vase!

 And, if you have any leftover flowers from your bouquet, or any broken stems in the process, trim them down to create a mini bouquet for next to your bed.

 What are your favorite flowers?
 Do you have a favorite vase?
 Let me know in a comment!